Javapower77/cs2-tollbooth-highways/README.md

 Well, that is the goal of this mod and that is what I am going to try to achieve.
 Is most likely that CO realease some Toll DLC sooner, but that will not stop me to continue on this mod, because as I had metinoned, it is all about learning. 🇦🇷 💻 🤟

+## Important

+First you must create the road highways and the add the tollbooth roads because the other way it will remove the CarLaneFlags to indicate what type of vehicles could passthrough the tollbooth lane.
+I did'nt found any method to avoid this.

 ## Thanks

 * krzychu124